-The ES increases likely reflect actual improvement, as the ratings are derived from tangible, measurable outcomes.
+The ES increases likely reflect actual improvements, as the ratings are derived from tangible, measurable outcomes.
 Moreover, the ratings were assigned retroactively many years later, eliminating the possibility that ES ratings directly influenced a stock's inclusion in a Connect program, that firms artificially manipulated their performance to influence the ratings, or that distortions in ratings resulted from conflicts of interest for the rating agency.
-Inclusion in the Connect program also significantly affects independent, direct measures of environmental outcomes; evidence that the effects are not due to "greenwashing": Connect firms reduced their carbon emissions and filed more applications for "green" patents relative to non-Connect firms after joining.
-Since being in the Connect programs depended on inclusion in stock indexes, index inclusion itself may have increased ES performance.4 To address this, we exclude firms added to the index when the Connect program begins and the results remain.
-The retroactive ES measures are also unrelated to future stock performance - evidence that foreign investment response to ES performance is not confounded by firm financial performance.
+Inclusion in the Connect program also significantly affects independent, direct measures of environmental outcomes; evidence that the effects are not due to "greenwashing".
+Connect firms reduced their carbon emissions and filed more applications for "green" patents relative to non-Connect firms after joining.
+Since being in the Connect programs depended on inclusion in stock indexes, index inclusion itself may have increased ES performance.
+To address this, we exclude firms added to the index when the Connect program begins and the results remain.

 Having found significant effects on ES performance, we investigate possible mechanisms.
-To do so, we develop an instrumental variable approach that isolates the role of the two predominant theories, which are not mutually exclusive: firm signaling and investor influence.
-The signaling theory (Lins et al., 2017) argues that firms invest in ES as a signal to investors of their trustworthiness in order to maintain investor confidence in times of crisis.
-If this is the case, investors may proactively invest more in such firms to protect themselves in the event of future possible crises.
+We consider the two predominant theories, which are not mutually exclusive: firm signaling and investor influence.
+The signaling theory (Lins et al., 2017) argues that firms invest in ES as a signal to investors of their trustworthiness, to maintain investor confidence in times of crisis.
+If so, investors may proactively invest more in such firms to protect themselves in the event of future possible crises.
 In the context of capital controls, foreign investors face a knowledge gap about domestic firms when controls are initially loosened, and firms may increase ES activities to signal trustworthiness and reduce asymmetric information.
-The influence theory (Aggarwal et al., 2011; Dyck et al., 2019; Chen et al., 2020) argues that foreign investors exert pressure on firms to invest in ES performance because investors intrinsically value it.
+The influence theory (Aggarwal et al., 2011; Dyck et al., 2019; Chen et al., 2020) argues that foreign investors exert pressure on firms to invest in ES performance because they intrinsically value it.
 In the context of the Connect program, either or both of these theories could apply.
-We substantiate that foreign investors care more about ES performance than domestic investors in China.
-This means that increased foreign ownership under the Connect program could both increase the signaling value of ES investments and increase foreign-investor influence on ES performance.
+We substantiate that foreign investors in China care more about ES performance than domestic.
+This means that increased foreign ownership under the Connect program could both increase the signaling value of investing in ES performance and increase foreign-investor influence on ES performance.